ElectroAbhinav/HelloWorld/README.md

 Hey it's me again.
 i am always there to "bug" everyone.
 Currently working from OMEN-15 by HP.
-Hope to see everyone around real sono! till then...
+Hope to see everyone around real soon! till then...